sergkudinov/my-dsti-project/README.md

-# My DSTI Project
+# DSTI DevOps labs corrections

-some line
+This is a repository containing the corrections for the labs.

 ## Author